wp-plugins/social-media-metrics/README.txt

 Yes!
 Send me a note and I'll add it.
 Also, if you have suggestions on how to format the PI display, please let me know.

+== Screenshots ==
+1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==
+= 0.5 =
+Removed unnecessary comments from code - no other changes

 = 0.4 =
 Added @ indicate a twitter ID in the PeerIndex link